hmrc/slack-notifications/README.md

 Notifications can be sent to a correct slack channel based on specified criteria.

+## Auth
+This service uses Basic Auth for access control.
+If you want to use it please contact team PlatOps.

 ## Send to teams that own a repository

 Sends slack messages to all teams contributing to a repo as shown in The Catalogue.